Cycle 6 – Item 70

 16 (Mon) March 2015

-at Gyumon (The Pan-Pacific Manila)
+(The Pan-Pacific Manila)

 Ostensibly Japanese, Gyumon is in fact a Korean restaurant.
 Specializes in yakiniku.
 Part of the group that owns/operates Asunaro two floors down.
 In fact, the expansive Asunaro menu is available upon request, orders prepared in the kitchen below and delivered/served directly to the table above–best of both worlds.